Communicating Shortfalls

 Enhanced management credibility

-More than 100 investors participated in the conference call and 65 attended group meetings with management.
-A feedback survey conducted by Sharon Merrill found that investors appreciated management’s candidness and willingness to be available for meetings.
-News articles, which appeared on the Dow Jones and Bloomberg newswires, and in The Wall Street Journal, The New York Times, The Boston Globe and other publications, reflected the positive messages framed by the news release and conference call.
+The conference call drew more than 100 investors and sell-side analysts, 65 of whom participated in follow-up meetings with management.
+SMA conducted a feedback survey after the event that found an overwhelming percentage of investors appreciated the candidness and willingness to be available for meetings.
+News articles that appeared on the Dow Jones and Bloomberg newswires and publications, including The Wall Street Journal and The New York Times, reflected the positive messages framed by the news release and conference call.